trentstauff/trentstauff/README.md

 These days, I am super passionate about applying code to finance, autonomous driving, and social media applications, to name a few! </br></br>

+### Quick Facts

+* I enjoy all types of development, and love trying new things.
+From fullstack, to low-latency concurrent C++ work, to Python algorithmic trading bots, and even mobile dev, I've done it!
+* I'm studying Computer Engineering @ the University of Waterloo (expected 2024), currently in my 2B term.
+* I've interned twice at BlackBerry 🔒 and am currently wrapping up my term at TD Securities 💸, both as a Software Engineering Intern.
+* I love playing and watching sports, such as football, hockey, spikeball, and even foosball (I'd say I'm dangerously good at foosball, let's 1v1 👀?)
+* I have a chocolate lab Harley, and absolutely love animals!

+I'd love to chat more with yourself and get to know you.
+Feel free to connect with me on my LinkedIn below, and say you're from my GitHub page if you see this!

+### Cheers!
+Enjoy my repos 😄

 [![Trent's GitHub Stats](https://github-readme-stats.vercel.app/api?username=trentstauff&bg_color=30,e96443,904e95&title_color=fff&text_color=fff)](https://github.com/anuraghazra/github-readme-stats) <br/></br>

 <a href="https://www.linkedin.com/in/trentstauffer/">